dgowlett/DevOps-Course-Starter/README.md

 docker run --env-file ./.env -p 80:5000 -d --name todo-app_prod todo-app:prod

-Now you can not only navigate using a browser to http://127.0.0.1 , you can also make changes to the source code and they will be refelected by flasks reloading of the application files with in the running development docker container
+Now you should be able to navigate using a browser to http://127.0.0.1 or the public IP address

 ## Controlling the production container